 We’ve written a full guide covering the best boiler makes being supplied in the UK, and that’s worth a quick read.

-The Best Small Combi Boilers
+The Best Small Combi Boiler Models

 As we’ve already mentioned, some installers will prefer one brand over another.
 Typically, that’s because in their experience, they are the most reliable, and offer excellent value for money.